duck4i/sloppy-chat/README.md

 # sloppy-chat

-This is made for Slopify.dev, a super simple bun driven chat server and client designed to be as accessible for editing by community but still providing basic security features:
+This is a modern and performant chat server and client system, made for Slopify.dev, its super simple and designed to be as accessible for editing by community but still providing basic security features:
 - No chat user name duplication
 - Rate limiting and spam prevention
 - Server API for kicking users and banning IPs

 The server comes with the UI to trigger routes for basic admin operations like user removal and banning.

-All users have `slop-` prefix names until authenticated via OAuth.
+While there is nothing wrong with it, it was designed for fun so all users have `slop-` prefix names until authenticated via OAuth.
+This behaviour is controllable with evn variables.

 # Admin authentication